meldig/pdal-parallelizer/README.md

 - -nw (--n_workers) : number of cores you want for processing [default=3]
 - -tpw (--threads_per_worker) : number of threads for each worker [default=1]
 - -dr (--dry_run) : number of files to execute the test
+- -d (--diagnostic) : get a graph of the memory usage during the execution

 ###### Dry run